 Hey all!
 I’m Shef, soul of solo traveler from Bulgaria.
 But you can also call me ‘Tassie lover’.
-I’ve met all sorts of people tackling Van Diemen’s Land – hitch-hikers, bicycle, motorbike, cars, campers from the far and rich Switzerland and Germany; not to forget the lovely Tasmanian locals.
-I’ve visited magical spots on Tasmania’s east coast and had the immense amount of pleasure just to travel wherever and whenever i want in this under down under state.
+I’ve met all sorts of people tackling Tasmania – hitch-hikers, campers; not to forget the lovely Tasmanian locals.
+I’ve visited magical spots on Tasmania’s east coast and had the immense amount of pleasure just to travel wherever and whenever i want.

 Now, come with me for a few minutes through these self drive itineraries across Tasmania’s east coast.
-You can go to and enjoy these must-see places in Tasmania I give here without booking any tour.
-They are road trips thought for the curious, savvy and independent solo traveler you are!
-Be ready to tackle Tasmania’s east coast!
+Road trips thought for the curious, savvy and independent solo traveler you are!
+On Tasmania’s east coast!

 For the ones on a short road trip in and around Hobart: where to go near and in Tasmania’s capital?
 A stress-free 1 to 3 day self drive itinerary on Tasmania’s east coast!

-Part 1: Must see places in Hobart and what to do - 1 to 2 days stay
+Must see places in Hobart and what to do - 1 to 3 days

 Hobart is small.
 Hobart is tranquille.
 Tassie’s capital isn’t made for crazy backpackers’ parties.
 But you’ll find here nice spots for photographing, nice locals (special mention to Narrara Backpackers!) and the quiet charme of promenades along the shore at Hobart’s harbor.
 A good way to start your exploration of Tasmania’s east coast.